-Tags: 42 CFR 455.23, 60-day rule, ACA, Affordable Care Act, Audit, Centers for Medicare and Medicaid Services, CMS, DHHS, District Court, Division of Medical Assistance, DMA, DMA Clincial Policies, DMA clinical coverage policies, DMA Clinical Policies, False Claims, False Claims Act, Gordon & Rees, Health care, Health care provider, Health Care Providers and Services, Identification, Jennifer Forsyth, Kane v.
-United States, Knicole Emanuel, legal defenses, Medicaid, Medicaid Audits, Medicaid Reimbursements, Medicaid Self-Audits, Medicaid Services, Medicare, Medicare 60 day rule, Medicare Appeals, Medicare Lawyer; Medicare Attorney, Medicare overpayments, Medicare providers, Medicare Recoupments, Medicare Reimbursements, Medicare whistleblower, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services, Obamacare, Patient Protection and Affordable Care Act, Qui Tam, Recoupments, Section 1128(d)(2), Self audit, Social Security Act, Whistleblower
+Tags: 42 CFR 455.23, 60-day rule, ACA, Affordable Care Act, Audit, Centers for Medicare and Medicaid Services, CMS, District Court, Division of Medical Assistance, DMA, DMA Clincial Policies, DMA clinical coverage policies, DMA Clinical Policies, False Claims, False Claims Act, Gordon & Rees, Health care, Health care provider, Health Care Providers and Services, Identification, Jennifer Forsyth, Kane v.
+United States, Knicole Emanuel, legal defenses, Medicaid, Medicaid Audits, Medicaid Reimbursements, Medicaid Self-Audits, Medicaid Services, Medicare, Medicare 60 day rule, Medicare Appeals, Medicare Lawyer; Medicare Attorney, Medicare overpayments, Medicare providers, Medicare Recoupments, Medicare Reimbursements, Medicare whistleblower, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services, Obamacare, Patient Protection and Affordable Care Act, Qui Tam, Recoupments, Section 1128(d)(2), Self audit, Social Security Act, Whistleblower

 Medicare appeals are at an all-time high.
 Back in January 2014, the Office of Medicare Hearings and Appeals (OMHA) stated that a health care provider with a Medicare appeal, may not have the case assigned to a judge for at least two years, and may wait even longer for the appeal to be heard.